 In addition, services also provided for the parish and community include:

 - Health Screenings

 - Height/Weight/Body Mass Index Monitoring

 - Healthy Nutrition Education

-Health screening provided to St. Joseph School also.
+Health screening provided to St. Joseph School and Madonna High School also.

 - Jill Mullens, RN, BSN